 It is possible that your local travel agent may be familiar with the charter operators in your area and you can book your trip through him or her.

 Keep in mind that you are not limited to only those charter operators in your immediate area.
 It’s possible that other operators in your region can serve your needs without large cost increases.

 The advantage of saved time.

 The advantages.
 You can fly in or leave whenever you like – without having to depend on the airlines’ schedules or without the long hours on the road.
 You can go where you need to, get your business done and come back when you want.
 This means saving money on food, lodging, and car rental.
 It could also mean spending more valuable time with your client or your family.

 The advantage of convenience.

 Over half of all airline flights connect with only the 20 busiest airports in the U.S. With charter, you have direct access to all of these major airports – plus some 5,500 airports in small communities that the airlines don’t reach.

 With a chartered aircraft, you can often land whenever and wherever you want – usually much closer to your destination.
-You can avoid the large, crowded airline hubs.
+You can avoid large, crowded airline hubs.
 You can even have a car waiting for you when you land.

 You can choose your traveling companions.
-This means converting wasted travel time into useful study or preparation time.
+This means converting wasted travel time into a useful study or preparation time.
 Just think of what you could accomplish with everyone together in your own private work area.
 And, you can take along extra people and equipment – at no extra cost.